coder/coder/docs/user-guides/README.md

 Each resource may also be _persistent_ or _ephemeral_ depending on whether they're destroyed on workspace stop.

-Coder Workspaces are connected to via the workspace agent, which is the primary process which facilitates [connections](./workspace-access.md).
+Coder Workspaces are managed by the workspace agent, which facilitates [connections](./workspace-access.md).

 ## Viewing workspaces